peterjmit/peterjmit.com/src/documents/blog/why-should-you-upgrade-your-test-suite-to-phpspec-and-prophecy.html.md

 3. Rename all your `spec/<MyClass>` specs to `spec/<MyClass>Spec`
 4. Replace the `ANY_ARGUMENT` constant with `Prophecy\Argument::any()`

 Having done the above, your test suite should run but you may see some new failures due to the way Prophecy works

 1. [PhpSpec will not let you use methods that are undefined on collaborators](#undefined-methods)
 2. [Any method called during a spec has to be stubbed](#stub-methods)

 <hr>

-Documentation is a bit sparse on the ground ([contribute](https://github.com/phpspec/phpspec)) so hopefully I can give you a couple of pointers for upgrading your test suite.
+Documentation is a bit sparse on the ground (but you can [contribute](https://github.com/phpspec/phpspec)) so hopefully I can give you a couple of pointers for upgrading your test suite.
 I have created an [example repository][1] to try and give a quick guide through some of the updates and differences between PhpSpec/Mockery & PhpSpec/Prophecy.

 ## First step &ndash; update/install PhpSpec with Prophecy